cholitosantika/Registration-Login-Form/README.md

 ### g.
 Home Login Page (PHP+HTML)
 ![home login display](/img/loginhome.png)
 After logging in, the user will be redirected to the Home Login Page.
 This page can only be accessed if you are logged in.
-This page contains user information in the form of username and email as well as a log out button.
+This page contains user information in the form of username and email.
+There is a log out button that after clicked users will logout and must login again.